 The maximum inspiratory time for a spontaneous breathing stroke varies according to age. a.5 seconds for patients aged 4 years and younger, and 4 seconds for patients over 4 years old.
 Inspiration is ended as soon as the current inspiration flow drops below 25% of the inspiratory peak flow.
 Any leakage is compensated simultaneously with the actual airway pressure.

-Apnea ventilation can additionally be set with the minimum frequency Freqmin.
-The ventilator is automatically triggered by Freqmin if there is on spontaneous breathing activity by the patient.
+Apnea ventilation can additionally be set with the minimum frequency of Freqmin.
+The ventilator is automatically triggered by Freqmin if there is spontaneous breathing activity by the patient.

 Optional Continuous Positive Airway Pressure CPAP – in Pressure Support Mode

 The pressure support option on the Apollo is enhanced with Continuous Positive Airway Pressure (CPAP).
 CPAP allows the patient to breathe spontaneously on an increased pressure level and therefore helps to increase the functional residual capacity.
 It is indicated for use only in patients who are breathing spontaneously.